OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ###### From non-Jailbroken Devices

-If the app is available on itunes, you are able to recover the ipa on MacOS with the following simple steps:
+If the app is available on iTunes, you are able to recover the IPA on MacOS with the following simple steps:

-- Download the app in itunes
+- Download the app in iTunes
-- Go to your itunes Apps Library
+- Go to your iTunes Apps Library
 - Right-click on the app and select show in finder

 #### Dumping Decrypted Executables